Your Contested Divorce Team

 What Happens When I File For Divorce In a Contested Case?

-When filing a contested divorce in Cumming, you must include a financial disclosure affidavit with the court showing details of your current budget, assets and debts.
+When filing a contested divorce in Alpharetta, you must include a financial disclosure affidavit with the court showing details of your current budget, assets and debts.
 You must also exchange copies with your spouse.

 Either party may request a temporary hearing to ask a judge to determine if any temporary orders are necessary regarding child support, child visitation, dissipation of marital assets or even harassment.
 These orders will be in place until completion of the divorce decree.